What Can't Go in a Dumpster? Prohibited Items List

 - Motorcycle tires

-Disposal alternative: Tire retailers often accept old tires for $2-5 each.
-Auto shops may take them free with new tire purchase.
+Disposal alternative: Tire retailers typically charge $2-5 per tire for disposal.
+Auto shops often accept old tires free with new tire purchases.

 5. Batteries